 19. Cultural Anthropology, Political Economy, Environmental Anthropology

 20. Racial Equality, Income Disparity, and Public Policy

-The conference welcomes proposals from experts in business, liberal arts education, social sciences, humanities, public policy, scholars, academics, consultants, professional researchers, practitioners, artists and performers, post-docs and PhD/graduate students.
+The conference welcomes proposals from experts in business, entrepreneurship, IT, economics, corporate law, and management including executives, academics, consultants, professional researchers, independent scholars, practitioners, post-docs and PhD/graduate students.
 We also welcome case studies, work-in-progress reports, or proposals in order to generate discussion and feedback in any of the conference topic areas.

 Early submissions are greatly appreciated

 Notification of Acceptance: With in one week of submission time